 Her Photo Studio – short story

-When I told her to get ready for the picture, she eyed my ‘little box’ strangely and got up.
-Soon she stepped out of her room wearing her lovely cream jacquard suit with satiny rims, and dainty heels.
+Once inside her room, where she spends most of her time, I told her to get ready for the picture.
+She eyed my ‘little box’ strangely and got up.
+Soon she stepped out of her dressing-room wearing her lovely cream jacquard suit with satiny rims, and dainty heels.
 I knew she was in her special mood.
-I had seen her wearing these on her 50th wedding anniversary.
+I had last seen her wearing this attire on her 50th wedding anniversary.
 Soon after that grandpa had passed away.

 She told me she wants to go out for getting her photograph clicked.
 Her enthusiasm was catchy.
 I agreed, picked up my mobile phone and drove her to her favorite park.
 I assumed that’s where she wants her picture taken, but she instructed with her hand, “Not here.
 There!!”.